inktrap/studyriffic/README.md

  - major: change format of tasks from latex to json
  - major: use selection logic (use as module)
  - major: make the step before last rock solid!!!
-     - check if the prolific id already did the survey
+     - check if the prolific id already did the study
      - reenable session check, check for TODOs

  - minor: adjust task and content location on all devices